guettli/desktop-tips-and-tricks/README.md

 ### Extensions

-[Quick Tabs](https://chrome.google.com/webstore/detail/quick-tabs/jnjfeinjfmenlddahdjdmgpbokiacbbb): A keyboard centric most recently used (MRU) ordered tab list plugin with search and switch functionality (inspired by IntelliJ IDEA)
+[Quick Tabs](https://chrome.google.com/webstore/detail/quick-tabs/jnjfeinjfmenlddahdjdmgpbokiacbbb): A keyboard centric most recently used (MRU) ordered tab list plugin with search and switch functionality (inspired by IntelliJ IDEA).
+On Linux you can map the short-cut to ctrl-e (like in PyCharm) via [chrome://extensions/shortcuts](chrome://extensions/shortcuts).
+See [issue 305](https://github.com/babyman/quick-tabs-chrome-extension/issues/305)